santiix/Azure-Workbooks-uberAgent/README.md

 ---

-**Built for the community, by someone who just started asking questions.** 🎯
+**Built out of necessity to simplify visibility for environments where Splunk licensing is cost-prohibitive.** 🎯

+Licensed under GPL-3.0